-Down the street, a WWII era searchlight scanned the sky in front of a War Surplus store, the hum from its diesel generator faintly audible.
-Its light beam pierced the night sky in a rotating pattern, seeking shopping moths, not enemy bombers it was built for.
+Down the street, a WWII era searchlight scanned the sky in front of a war surplus store, the hum from its diesel generator audible.
+Its light beam pierced the night sky in a rotating pattern, seeking shopping moths, not the enemy bombers it was built for.

 Dad took us on a family searchlight adventure.
-He drove us packed in the Buick, to a searchlight source, seeking the reason for the beam.
-He turned and turned to find perhaps a momentous event but ended up just driving by.
-The source was only a furniture marketing gimmick.
+He drove us, packed in the Buick, to its source which announced the momentous event of a new furniture store.

 How about me?
-I yearn for a beam to pierce the night to reveal something for me.
-Like Dad, I’m always on the outlook for hidden meaning.
+I yearn for a beam to pierce my night sky.
+Like Dad, I look for hidden meanings.
 Does the beam foretell an omen?
-Is there a momentous event tonight or just a furniture store drive-by?
+Is it predicting domestic furniture for me?

 He had a reservation at Original Joe's.
 With name confirmation, we were led from the crowded entry to a red leather upholstered booth.

-I smiled thinking of her being happy.
-Interrupting my musings of silver and Mom’s maid tales he asked.
+Interrupting my musings of silver and Mom, he asked.